jeremybytes/go-for-csharp-dev/README.md

 This tour walks through the function to get data from a web service.
 This includes calling the service, parsing the JSON result, and handling errors.
 * *3 - Parallel Programming*
 This tour walks through the main function that makes service calls in parallel.
 This includes goroutines, using channels for communication, and using WaitGroup.

+More information on CodeTour: **[CodeTour and Visual Studio Code](https://jeremybytes.blogspot.com/2020/08/codetour-and-visual-studio-code.html)**

 Motivation
 ----------